boolesrings/Simple-post-listing-wordpress-plugin/readme.txt

 Tested up to: 3.3
 Stable tag: 0.0

-Use the [posts] shortcode to show a list of posts.
+Use the [postlist] shortcode to show a list of posts.

 == Description ==

 This is another simple plugin to show a list of posts from your blog.
-Use the `[posts]` shortcode on any post or page.
+Use the `[postlist]` shortcode on any post or page.

 The shortcode supports several options:

-* **category_name**: If defined, show posts only from this category.
-You can provide multiple comma-separated category names.
+* **category_name**: If defined, show posts only from these categories.
+You can provide multiple comma-separated category identifiers (slugs).

 * **style**: One of *list* (default) or *post*.
 If it is *list*, then the list style is indented and bulleted.
 If it is *post*